slsa-framework/slsa-proposals/0006/README.md

 *What is changing*

 -   `/docs/spec`, `/docs/provenance`, `/docs/verification_summary`, and
-    `/docs/github-actions-workflow` are removed from the main branch.
+    `/docs/github-actions-workflow` are removed from `main`.
 -   `/docs/v1.0` and `/docs/v0.1` are two Git subtrees that have the same content as [version branches](#version-branches).
 Using Git subtrees is to ensure a consistent user experience for the community, so that a contributor only needs to make changes in `main`.
--   When detecting a push in the versioned directories such as `/docs/v+/`, a Github Workflow syncs the same change into the version branches.
-For
+-   When detecting a push in the versioned directories, a Github Workflow syncs the same change into the version branches.
+For example:
-    example:

     ```yaml
     # sync_branch.yml lives in .github/workflows.